Pylons/pyramid/docs/designdefense.rst

 any application.
 But deployment of an application written in :mod:`repoze.bfg` makes it possible to avoid the need for this even if the application doesn't define any plugpoints ahead of time.
-It's possible that most other web framework promoters dismiss this feature in favor of branching and merging because applications written in their framework of choice aren't extensible out of the box in a comparably fundamental way.
+It's possible that promoters of competing web frameworks dismiss this feature in favor of branching and merging because applications written in their framework of choice aren't extensible out of the box in a comparably fundamental way.

 While :mod:`repoze.bfg` application are fundamentally extensible even